 This is a two component polyamine cured epoxy mastic coating.
-It is a surface tolerant, abrasion resistance, high solids, high build product.
-It is reinforced with glass flakes for improved abrasion and scratch resistance.
-Specially designed for areas where optimum surface preparation is not possible or desired.
+It is a surface tolerant, abrasion resistant, high solids, high build product.
+This product is tintable in a wide range of colours in Jotun's Multicolor Industry (MCI) system.
+Specially designed for areas where optimum surface preparation is not possible or required.
 Provides long lasting protection in environments with high corrosivity.
 Can be used as primer, mid coat, finish coat or as single coat system in atmospheric and immersed environments.
 Suitable for properly prepared carbon steel, galvanised steel, stainless steel, aluminium, concrete and a range of aged coating surfaces.
 It can be applied at sub zero surface temperatures.